MRdevX/license-lens/README.md

 - Generates detailed license reports
 - Easy to use command-line interface
 - Supports both text and JSON output formats
+- Checks libraries and dependencies for commercial use

 ## Installation